Apply for an Electrical Fittings Trading License in Dubai

 Businesses trading electrical fittings in the UAE must ensure their products comply with the Emirates Authority for Standardisation and Metrology (ESMA) regulations.
 Electrical products sold or distributed in the UAE are generally required to carry the Emirates Quality Mark (EQM) or meet applicable UAE technical standards.
 Importers should verify that their suppliers hold the necessary certifications and that product documentation is in order prior to customs clearance.

-Within the free zone, businesses must renew their licence annually and maintain compliance with Dubai South's operational guidelines.
-If goods are to be sold into the UAE mainland rather than re-exported, additional approvals or a dual-licence arrangement may be required.
+Within the free zone, businesses must renew their license annually and maintain compliance with Dubai South's operational guidelines.
+If goods are to be sold into the UAE mainland rather than re-exported, additional approvals or a dual-license arrangement may be required.

 Profit Margins and Re-Export Potential